Autodesk/synthesis/exporters/README.md

 This is the current field exporter, currently it is only used internally for the Synthesis team to export new fields

 ## robot_exporter
-This is the old robot exporter, it has been deprecated in favor of the BxDRobotExporter.
+This is the old robot exporter, it has been deprecated in favor of the InventorRobotExporter.
 It is a plugin that can hook into the Inventor Instance and read the model data from Inventor to allow users to export their robots